Interaction of Ultrasound Waves with Tissue

 Introduction

-The perfect echocardiographic machine would produce an infinitesimally small ultrasound beam, an incredible high sweep speed and a uniform energy throughout its beam length.
-Even with the perfect echocardiographic machine,we are still left with the ultrasound interaction with tissues.
+The perfect echocardiographic machine would produce an infinitely small ultrasound beam, an incredible high sweep speed, and a uniform energy throughout its beam length.
+Even with the perfect echocardiographic machine, we are still left with the ultrasound interaction with tissues.
 The interaction can cause measurement errors, artifacts, and poor picture quality.
 An understanding of the basic interactions of tissue with ultrasound provides the basis of avoiding errors and misdiagnosis.

 Tissue Interactions